 Step #10: How to Scale and Grow

-Next, now that you have rendered the remote patient monitoring program a success with appropriate metrics, it is time to revisit and discuss the expectations the core team set in step 3 around positioning your RPM program for expansion.
+Now that you have rendered the remote patient monitoring program a success with appropriate metrics, it is time to revisit and discuss the expectations set in step 3 around expanding the RPM program.
 Suppose you are hoping to scale the RPM program to many patients.
 In that case, you will have already chosen a vendor with the appropriate resources and infrastructure to support a large-scale rollout within your expected time frame.
 Please take some time to revisit additional patient care areas, such as primary care, where RPM can be used to improve your practice.

 Remote Patient Monitoring Program Guide: Key Points

-After reviewing this article, you are ready to begin engaging your counterparts in a conversation about remote patient monitoring services.
-Before you start your remote patient monitoring implementation, you can review the RPM Playbook for a complete resource on digital health and remote patient monitoring.
+After reviewing this article, you are ready to begin conversations about a remote patient monitoring program.
+Before you start your remote patient monitoring implementation, you can review the AMA RPM Playbook for a complete resource on digital health and remote patient monitoring.
 The guide was designed to help healthcare organizations adopt change faster and more successfully.

 Finally, it is accessible for companies who would like to offer their providers a remote patient monitoring program to outsource RPM services to Tenovi while minimizing changes to existing workflows.
 Tenovi RPM provides an accurate and easy-to-use solution to boost workflow efficiency and patient satisfaction and generate revenue.
 Schedule a free demo, and get ready to meet a better RPM experience with Tenovi.